MUSIC LESSON NOTES GRADE 5

 The

-beats are divided into groups of two beats, three beats or four beats
+beats are divided into groups of two beats, three beats or four beats.

 MELODY

-Is a sequence of pleasant sounds that
+Is a sequence of

-makes up musical phrase
+pleasant sounds that makes up musical phrase

-It is a tune that sound nice or
+It is a tune that

-pleasant to the ears
+sound nice or pleasant to the ears

-An understanding of high and low
+An understanding

-sounds is essential in identifying melodic variations within a song.
-Variation
+of high and low sounds is essential in identifying melodic variations within a

-to simple melodies can be created by
+song.
+Variation to simple melodies can be created by

-§ Repetition
+Repetition

-doh
+Changing doh

-rhythms
+Changing rhythms

-note
+Changing note

-§ Changing
+e) Changing

 words